AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        function F (A : Character) return Integer;
     end Pkg;

-This is a common concept in programming languages, that is called `overloading <https://en.m.wikipedia.org/wiki/Function_overloading>`_, or name overloading.
+This is a common concept in programming languages, called `overloading <https://en.m.wikipedia.org/wiki/Function_overloading>`_, or name overloading.

-One of the pecularities of Ada is that it allows overloading on the return type of a function.
+One of the novel aspects of Ada's overloading facility is the ability to resolve overloading based on the return type of a function.

 .. code:: ada